 Parallel 44 Presents DIRTY REVIVAL & JELLY BREAD @ DOMINO ROOM

-Parallel 44 Presents Dirty Revival & Jelly Bread at the Domino Room Friday April 12th.
-These guys brought heat to the crowd at the Crows Feet Apres Ski Bash even in the rain, so come dance it out indoors with these groovy, funky, high energy cats and show them the love once again!
+Parallel 44 Presents Dirty Revival & Jelly Bread at The Domino Room Friday April 12th.
+These guys brought the heat to the Crows Feet Apres Ski Bash this Winter so expect Groovy, Funky, High Energy Goodness yet again !
+Jelly Bread has been called 'chameleonic' with their sound melding Funk, Rock, Soul & Americana.
 Tickets are $15 adv. / $20 door, for this 21+ show.
-Doors open at 8:30 and the show kicks off at 9!
-Thanks to your loyal sponsors at The Source Weekly & Cascade Alchemy.
+Grab yours now at bit.ly/DR-JBBend or locally from Dr. Jolly’s or The Cosmic Depot.
+Doors open at 8:30, the show kicks off at 9 and this sweaty Friday night dance party will go late into the night.
+Thanks to our loyal sponsors at The Source Weekly & Cascade Alchemy.

 About Dirty Revival: